IDEAL LAND CRITERIA FOR OHT

 These efforts increase affordable housing while respecting neighborhood character, fostering diverse and inclusive communities.

-The OHT focuses on developing higher-density urban properties near transit, jobs, schools, and amenities to create affordable housing options such as:
+OHT focuses on developing higher-density urban properties near transit, jobs, schools, and amenities to create affordable housing options such as:

 Multifamily Homeownership: Affordable duplexes, triplexes, and quadplexes in urban areas.